kishanbarmawala/TicTacToeGame/README.md

 # TicTacToeGame
-The TicTacToe iOS game was developed by native UIKit framework without using SpriteKit or any third-party frameworks.
+The iOS TicTacToe game develop by native UIKit framework without using SpriteKit or any third-party frameworks.

 ### Description
+- It is purely written in Swift 5.0 with the Storyboard design

-- The game is developed with very simple and easy fundamentals.
+- It is developed with very easy and simple manner with easy fundamentals.
-- The project is purely developed for educational purposes.
+- It is purely developed for educational purposes.
 - Here are the implementation photos and video of it.